Android-Academy-Global/fundamentals-2020-homework/workshop/workshop4.md

 ```kotlin
 fun `map movie that's released today`() {
     ...

     val listItem = mapper.map(movie)

     assertEquals(NativeText.Resource(R.string.movies_list_released_today), listItem.release)
 }
 ```

 ## TODO 4.1.3

-- Run test and see result.
-Proceed to next step.
+- Run the test and see the result.
+The test should fail.
+Now you can move from a Red to a Green stage.

 ## TODO 4.1.4